Exploring Syria During War Times… (My 191st of 195 Country Visited)

 Dedicating a Few Days to Lodz in Poland

 Not the typical city that will appear on travelers radar, Lodz is still worth a visit on an itinerary as its central location makes it logistically easy to include while traveling from Wroclaw to Warsaw or on the way north towards Gdansk.
 It doesn’t pack a lot to see compared to other polish cities, but I can expect its popularity will continue growing in the next few years.
-The “One Street” City of Poland As local people like to joke about it, if you get even one street away from Piotrkowska Street you are out of bounds.
+In This Article…1 The “One Street” City of Poland2 Best 2 Days Itinerary in Łódź3 Top 10 Things to do in Łódź4 Top Rated and Recommended Cafes in Łódź5 Top Rated and Recommended Restaurants in Łódź6 Łódź In Pictures7 Pin to Pinterest The “One Street” City of Poland As local people like to joke about it, if you get even one street away from Piotrkowska Street you are out of bounds.
 That is actually very close to the truth as Piotrkowska is definitely the highlight of Lodz and where most of the interesting sightseeing areas are located.
-If I ever come back to Lodz, I would try to find a hotel or apartment straight off the street and try not to go further, exception […]
+If I ever come back to Lodz, I would […]

 Read More...